jacobzymet/jacobzymet/README.md

     <sub>A program that manages containerized websites (specifically for Sol) using either Docker or Podman.
 Created using Python and Bash.</sub>

   - Z <br />
-    <sub>An interpreted and compiled programming language created for Sol/Solara internal services and software, designed to be minimal and easily understandable.
-Supports x86_64, AArch64, and AArch32 processor types.</sub>
+    <sub>A specialized programming language that is interpreted and compiled, created for Sol/Solara internal software, designed to be maximally-simple and easily understandable.
+Supports x86_64, AArch64, and AArch32 processor types.
+Syntax example: ``if OS=windows then batch("echo Hello") else if OS=posix then bash("echo Hello Linux User!")</sub>

 ## Some more info